xSudiptax/PowershellProfile/README.md

 Set-ExecutionPolicy RemoteSigned
 type
 Y
-you are good to go
+you are good to go.

+In CMD it is fairly easy, just type prompt $g